FlatTurtle/Go/readme.md

 # FlatTurtle

-A simple redirect script for a launcher.
-It requires 2 db fields.
+A simple redirect script, used when the MyTurtles boot.

 # Copyright & License

-© iRail vzw/asbl 2012 - AGPLv3
+© FlatTurtle bvba 2012 - AGPLv3